Amrita University B.Tech 2026

 Mathematics

-Basic understanding was enough to solve most questions
+The basic understanding was enough to solve most questions

-There were 18 questions of 61 marks
+There were 18 questions with 61 marks

-Matrix match involving three column was introduced
+A matrix match involving three columns was introduced

 The questions were moderately difficult